-When it comes to health gadgets in particular, finding a worthwhile one can be tricky.
-Like supplements, health gadgets generally aren’t FDA-approved — so it’s hard to know which are actually helpful.
+When it comes to health gadgets, finding a worthwhile one can be tricky.
+Like supplements, health gadgets aren’t FDA-approved or regulated — so it’s hard to know which are actually helpful.
 Not to mention whether a product's health claims can be trusted.

-Below are some of the ones our experts recommend, a few of which I've come to rely on and would definitely consider worth the hype (and hefty price tag, in some cases).
+Below are some of the ones our experts recommend, a few of which I've come to rely on and would consider worth the hype (and hefty price tag, in some cases).

 My first fitness tracker was pretty basic.
 It just counted my steps.
 But even something that simple had the power to get me moving.
 It put my activity level, or lack thereof, front and center.
 It also tapped into my competitive side.
 Some evenings I’d even pace around my apartment so I could hit my challenge of 10,000 steps a day.

-Nowadays, I use my fitness tracker to give me in-depth insights about my health.
-It measures my steps, calories burned, heart rate while resting or exercising, how often I get up and move, sleep quality and more.
+Nowadays, my smartwatch doubles as my fitness tracker and gives me in-depth insights about my health.
+It measures my physical activity and exercise, calories burned, heart rate while resting or exercising, how often I get up and move, sleep quality and more.

 Staying healthy means staying active, and sometimes I need an extra oomph to get up and move.
-I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my step goal.
-It inspires me to stand up and get in some steps — and I always feel better afterwards.
+I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my activity goal.
+It inspires me to stand up and get moving — and I always feel better afterwards.

 My favorite kitchen gadget that helps me cook healthier?
 Our air fryer.
-I'm not exaggerating in the slightest when I say that I use my air fryer every single night.
-It's the only kitchen appliance that stays out on my countertop (aside from my coffee maker).
+I'm not exaggerating in the slightest when I say that I use it every single night.
+In fact, it's the only kitchen appliance that stays out on my countertop (aside from my coffee maker).